 When I woke up in the morning, I decided to let Mal sleep because she had work later that night.
 But when I came back to wake her up around 5 pm, she was grey and her eyes were rolled back.
 I quickly called my step brother and he tried waking her, but to no avail.
 Mal had died of a lethal combination of opiates, benzos, alcohol, and cocaine.

 Soon after Mal’s death, my parents sent me to a drug rehab for the first time — but I wasn’t ready.
 All I could think was “I should’ve known better.
 I should have stopped her.
 This is all my fault.”
 I began using even more and, eventually, I became a full-blown IV heroin addict.
 My life spiraled out of control.
 I tried rehab so many times, yet I just couldn’t stay sober.
 I was homeless, full of guilt and shame, and ready to give up on life.

 Then one day I overdosed and was legally dead for a few minutes.
 The only thing I remember from that near-death experience is seeing Mal.
 She told me it wasn’t my time, and that she was sorry, and that there was more for me to do in this life.
 Granted, I kept using when I woke up, but things were different this time around.
-After a few more drug rehabs and a few relapses, I finally found it: sobriety.
+After a few more drug rehabs in Florida and a few relapses, I finally found it: sobriety.
 I gave it my all and now I have over four years of continuous recovery.